Commemorative plaque: United States

 In the United States, various state governments have commemorative plaque schemes usually using the name historical markers.
-The National Trust for Historic Preservation or the U.S. Government, through the National Register of Historic Places, can bestow historical status.
+The National Trust for Historic Preservation or the U.S. government, through the National Register of Historic Places, can bestow historical status.

 State programmes, such as the California Register of Historical Resources, allow designated sites to place their own markers.
 The criteria and circumstances through which a party administers the distribution of historical markers varies.
 For example, the "Preservation Worcester" program in Worcester, Massachusetts, allows a person to register their house or other structure of least fifty years of age if the building is well preserved, with retention of its original character and importance to the architectural, cultural or historical nature of the local neighborhood.
 One then pays a fee ($185 to $225) to receive the historical marker itself.

-In the same state, the Boston neighborhood of Charlestown, Massachusetts has its own local association to administer historical markers.
+In the same state, the Boston neighborhood Charlestown has its own local association to administer historical markers.
 Other historical markers in and around Boston are administered by agencies such as The Bostonian Society or are associated with sites such as those along the Freedom Trail, the Black Heritage Trail, and the Emerald Necklace.